MikhailMS/Final_Project/README.md

 ## Installation procedure:
   1. Clone the repo
   2. Run `pip install -r requirements.txt`
-  3. Please ensure, that you are able to run computations of GPU and GPU environment is all set and ready to use, otherwise application won't run
+  3. Please ensure, that you are able to run computations of GPU and GPU environment is all set and ready to use, otherwise application would require much more time to run.
   4. Add a book in the `.epub` format to the _**text_analysis_module**_ folder.
   5. Create folder __'music'__ with MIDI files within **music_generation_module** directory.
   6. Run `main.py` script.
 Once it is started, wait until nltk-downloader shows up and download following packages: _**brown**_, _**punkt**_ in order for nltk package to work properly.